vele616/monorepo/packages/jobboard/website/content/jobs/-senior-java-developer-m-f-d-deca-games-NxVBl.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/deca-games"
 companyWebsite: "https://decagames.com/"
-summary: "If you have 4+ years of Games Industry experience, Deca-games has a job opening for a "
+summary: "If you have 4+ years of Games Industry experience, Deca Games has a job opening for you."
 summaryBackup: "Deca-games is looking for a  that has experience in: #java, #spring, #python."
 featured: 20
 ---